Allergy Bedding Buying Guide

 breathe in their allergenic waste particles and decomposed

 body parts, and this is what causes allergy symptoms.
-Dust

 mite fecal particles average around 10 microns in diameter.